Mathieu-Allaire/AssetPlus/README.md

 This project was completed over the course of my 2023 Fall semester in a team of 6 people in the context of a course.

+For more information concerning the application's objective and its functions, see the [wiki](https://github.com/Mathieu-Allaire/AssetPlus/wiki).

 ## Project Overview

 We created the AssetPlus application for a hotel in the Montreal area.
 AssetPlus is intended to be